nazmulcse/linux-tutorial/dual-boot-issue-windows-centos.md

 grub2-install /dev/sda
 ```

 Then install grub2 and enter exit command and at last reboot .
+After rebooting you will see
+CentOS in boot option.
+If windows is lost from boot option then follow the solution of problem 1